 • Road base integrity is preserved, cutting long-term haul road maintenance costs

-DirectChem offers a turnkey dust control service that delivers and applies RDS-38 Road Dust Stabilizer.
+Zircon Industries offers a turnkey dust control service that delivers and applies RDS-38 Road Dust Stabilizer.
 One application lasts 3 to 4 months, with application cost included in the product price.
 Customers like Lafarge in Pennsylvania report saving over $20,000 annually by eliminating water truck operations and redirecting labor to other quarry activities.

 Environmental and Safety Co-Benefits

-• Improves visibility on haul roads
+• Improve visibility on haul roads

 For operations running continuous shifts, fewer equipment failures and reduced road degradation translate directly to less unplanned downtime.